 Bad news for Selena Quintanilla fans.
-It looks like the To Selena With Love television series will no longer be a reality.
+It looks like the To Selena With Love television series may no longer be a reality.

 Selena's father Abraham Quintanilla filed a lawsuit against the late singer's widower Chris Pérez in December to stop the show from happening.
-The Texas judge has ruled in favor of Abraham, claiming Pérez did not have authorization to adapt the written memoir into television.
+In January, Perez responded with a motion to dismiss the lawsuit, but Texas Judge Guy Williams ruled in favor of Abraham, meaning his lawsuit against Perez will move forward.

 Pérez received the Quintanilla family's blessing to write his love story about his late wife in 2012.